-All households will move to a 3 bin or 4-bin waste stream (depending on the size of the property) as required by State Government reforms from October 3.
+All households moved to a 3 bin or 4-bin waste stream (depending on the size of the property) as required by State Government reforms.

 This means your food and garden waste will now go into your green-lid bin which will be turned into nutritious compost at Council's transfer station.